FunnelKit

 A cart abandonment sequence is triggered when someone adds an item to the cart, lands on the checkout page, and leaves the process in between after entering their email.

-• 1st email: to check if there was a problem.
-This should ideally be sent between 60 minutes and 4 hours after abandonment.
+• Email 1: to check if there was a problem.
+This should ideally be sent between 30 minutes and 4 hours after abandonment.

-• 2nd email: Highlights some benefits of the products in the cart and also offers a discount coupon to entice the customer.
+• Email 2: Highlights some benefits of the products in the cart and also offers a discount coupon to entice the customer.
 This should go within 24 hours of abandonment.

-• 3rd email: Maintain pressure with an element of urgency, especially given the expiring coupon code.
+• Email 3: Maintain pressure with an element of urgency, especially given the coupon code's expiration.
 This final mail should go out within 72 hours of abandonment.

 Here's an example of a well-crafted cart abandonment email from Beardbrand: